 Mathematics curriculum statement

-At Badsworth C of E Junior and Infant School we strive for all pupils to understand the importance of maths and encourage them to achieve to the best of their ability.
+At Badsworth C of E Junior and Infant School we strive for all pupils to understand the importance of mathematics and encourage them to achieve to the best of their ability.
 We aim to provide fluency in fundamental maths skills, an understanding of how to reason about maths and the confidence to solve problems by applying skills in a variety of contexts.
 Our ambitious curriculum progresses from EYFS to Year 6 by following the White Rose Maths scheme, building on previous knowledge and skills by using the small steps to guide teaching and scaffold learning.
 This is supplemented by drawing on NCETM, NRich and other mastery maths materials to complement the main scheme of learning.

+Here at Badsworth C of E Junior and Infant school, we ensure everyone flourishes through the way we CARE, prepare and believe.
 Throughout all areas of maths, the CPA approach is followed whereby children begin using concrete resources to understand a new concept.
 They then move onto using pictorial representations to develop their understanding and finally work in the abstract showing a deep and clear understanding of the concept.
 We encourage children to feel confident moving back and forth through the CPA stages as they feel necessary to each small step being taught.
 Throughout there is a clear focus on accurate vocabulary being used and ensuring the children understand various key words for each area of maths.
 By using these small steps, we strive to develop resilience by ensuring children do not get left behind in their learning but rather build their maths confidence to progress at their own level.

 By using the White Rose Maths scheme, we ensure that the children have full coverage of the maths curriculum.
 This is underpinned by our calculation policy where each concept is broken down into the CPA approach with examples of how it should be taught.
 In addition to this, staff have access to regular CPD either led by the subject leader or our local maths hub.
 This ensures all staff have a clear understanding of maths and how it should be taught.
 Staff are then able to use modelling to ensure children have a clear understanding of key concepts.
 When digging deeper, children are encouraged to reason about these concepts, often prompted with stem sentences that help them to gain confidence in structuring their answers.